Emily M. Becker-Haimes, PhD

 Dr. Becker-Haimes received her undergraduate degree from Johns Hopkins University and her Ph.D in child clinical psychology from the University of Miami.
 She completed her predoctoral internship at the Children’s Hospital of Philadelphia and her postdoctoral fellowship at the University of Pennsylvania.
 She is a licensed psychologist in the state of Pennsylvania.

-Pennsylvania Hospital Anxiety Treatment for Children/Adolescents at Hall-Mercer (PATCH)
+The Pediatric Anxiety Treatment Center at Hall-Mercer (PATCH)

 Anxiety and related disorders are among the most common psychiatric disorders that affect children and adolescents.
 Fortunately, they are also among the most responsive to treatment.
 PATCH (Pediatric Anxiety Treatment Center at Hall-Mercer) is a specialty clinic in Center City Philadelphia that assesses and treats children and adolescents with anxiety disorders, obsessive-compulsive disorder (OCD), tics, and trichotillomania.
 PATCH is the only anxiety clinic in the greater Philadelphia region to serve youth with public insurance and is currently the only designated evidence-based practice center for exposure-based CBT within the Philadelphia public mental health system.